SEGNO: Generalizing Equivariant Graph Neural Networks with Physical Inductive Biases: Experiments

-We build upon the experimental setting introduced in \cite{satorras2021n} where the task is to estimate all particle positions after a fixed timestep.
-We consider two types of N-body systems, charged and gravity particles, which are driven by electromagnetic~\cite{kipf2018neural} and gravitational forces~\cite{brandstetter2021geometric} between every pair of particles respectively.
-Each system consists of 5 particles that have initial position, velocity, and attributes like positive/negative charge or mass.
-We sample 3000 trajectories for training, 2000 for validation, and 2000 for testing.
+\paragraph{Implementation details} We build upon the experimental setting presented in \citep{satorras2021n} where the task is to estimate all particle positions after a fixed timestep.
+Each system consists of 5 particles, each with initial positions, velocities, and attributes like positive/negative charge or mass.
+The graph is fully connected and the initial velocity norm is provided as additional input node features.
+We employ EGNN~\citep{satorras2021n} as the GNN backbone ($f_\theta$) of SEGNO in these settings.
+For each system, besides the common setting~\citep{satorras2021n,brandstetter2021geometric} with 1000 timesteps (1000 ts), we introduce two extra targets—1500 ts and 2000 ts—which render the learning of latent trajectories more challenging.
+Other settings including the hyper-parameters are introduced in Appendix~\ref{appendix:exp:impldetails}.

-\paragraph{Implementation details} We compare our method with GNN and equivariant methods: Radial Field~\cite{kohler2019equivariant}, TFN~\cite{thomas2018tensor}, SE(3) Transformer~\cite{fuchs2020se}, EGNN\cite{satorras2021n}, GMN~\cite{huang2022equivariant}, and SEGNN~\cite{brandstetter2021geometric}.
-In addition, we also compare to Graph Neural Ordinary Differential Equation (GDE)~\cite{DBLP:journals/corr/abs-1911-07532}.
-Without specification, we use EGNN as the backbone of PINGO.
-The layer number is searched within 10.
-All algorithms are trained under the same conditions, 100 batch size, 1000 epochs, and Adam optimizer~\cite{kingma2014adam}.
-The learning rate is tuned independently for each model for the best performance.
-The size of hidden layers is set to 64.
-Following the setting of existing works~\cite{satorras2021n,huang2022equivariant}, linear mapping of the initial velocity norm is provided as input node features for baselines.